 To delve deeper into the chemical composition of cannabis (both marijuana and hemp) we need to define the meanings of each cannabinoid in cannabis and briefly describe what could be some of the possible medicinal benefits for each compound.
-These are not statements point to any cures at all.
-These are only statements made by researchers in possible preliminary findings and they are not endorsed by the FDA.
+These are not statements pointing to any cures.
+These are only statements made by researchers in preliminary findings which are not endorsed by the FDA.
 However the FDA has made a public statement a few days ago rendering CBD to be beneficial to the human body without specifics.

 The Most Prominent Cannabinoids in Cannabis and Their Possible Uses Are:

-THC (Tetrahyrdocannabinol) - The only cannabinoid with overt psychoactive functions when heated and ingested or smoked.
+THC (Tetrahyrdocannabinol) - The only cannabinoid with overt psychoactive functions when heated and ingested in edibles, inhaled, vaped or smoked.
 THC relieves pain, reduces vomiting and nausea, stimulates appetite, and suppresses muscle spasms.
-THC in large doses or in isolation can create an anxiety effect.
+THC in large doses or in isolation can create a lasting anxiety effect.

-CBD (Cannabidiol) - Has many potential benefits such as: anti-bacterial, cancer cell growth inhibitor (in vitro), neuroprotective, promotion of bone growth (in animal models), reduces seizures and convulsions, reduce blood sugar levels, reduces inflammation, reduced risk of artery blockage, reduces small intestines contraction, reduces vomiting and nausea especially in cancer patients, relieves pain and anxiety, reduces depression, improves mood, and suppresses muscle spasms.
+CBD (Cannabidiol) - Has many potential benefits such as: anti-bacterial, cancer cell growth inhibitor (in vitro), neuroprotective, promotion of bone growth (in animal models), reduces seizures and convulsions, reduces blood sugar levels, lowers inflammation, reduces risk of arterial blockages, reduces small intestines contraction and improves digestion, reduces vomiting and nausea especially in cancer patients, relieves pain and anxiety, reduces depression, improves mood, and suppresses muscle spasms.
 CBD provides energy in lower doses and induces sleep in larger doses.

 CBG (Cannabigerol) - Slows bacterial growth, reduces inflammation, and inhibits cell growth of tumors and cancer cells and promotes bone growth.

 CBC (Cannabichromene) - Inhibits cancer growth, reduces inflammation, reduces pain.